peeranat45/peeranat45/README.md

 ### Hi there 👋 Nice To Meet You
-  I'm Peeranat Srisuthangkul or you can also call me Peanut, Computer Engineering student at Kasetsart University (Undergraduated Program)
+  I'm Peeranat Srisuthangkul or you can also call me Peanut.
+Backend Engineer at Arise by INFINITAS

 <!--
 **peeranat45/peeranat45** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.